DevExpress/testcafe/docs/articles/documentation/concepts/browsers.md

 ### Nonconventional Browsers

-To use a different type of browser, use a [browser provider plugin](../extending-testcafe/browser-provider-plugin/README.md).
+To run tests in a different type of browser, use a [browser provider plugin](../extending-testcafe/browser-provider-plugin/README.md).

 You can search npm for community-developed plugins.
 Their names begin with the `testcafe-browser-provider-` prefix: [https://www.npmjs.com/search?q=testcafe-browser-provider](https://www.npmjs.com/search?q=testcafe-browser-provider).